nlamont-netsoc/cyberstation/README.md

 #### Main page
 The main page has a top bar that allows for selecting the **SERVER** and **STIX** pages.

-Clicking on the **SERVER** button brings a page with the tabs; **SERVERS** where TAXII-2 servers can be added, removed and selected, and **COLLECTIONS** representing the endpoints of the chosen server collections.
+Clicking on the **SERVER** button brings a page with the tabs; **SERVERS** where TAXII-2 servers can be added, removed and selected, **COLLECTIONS** representing the endpoints of the chosen server collections and the **OBJECTS** tab page showing the objects at the selected collection endpoint.

 Clicking on the **STIX** button brings the UI for creating the different types of STIX objects.

 #### Server page
 On the **SERVER** tab page, a test server from [freetaxii-server](https://github.com/freetaxii/freetaxii-server)